Annual Performance Review

 The purpose of the APRs is to review performance and progress in support of the University's strategic plan, as well as forward planning.
 Actions are identified to be followed up during the year.
-A complete evaluation of University performance in the year in question is presented to the Board of Governors’ accountability review in February.
+A complete evaluation of University performance in the previous year is presented to the Board of Governors’ accountability review in November.

 As part of the APR process, key performance indicators relating to environmental sustainability and HR issues (including equality, diversity and inclusion) are considered by Planning and Resources Committee and HR Sub-Committee respectively.

-We provide administrative support for the APRs, including coordinating the provision of data in collaboration with Faculty and PS colleagues, taking the formal record of the meetings and managing the process of follow-up and review.
+We provide administrative support for the APRs, including coordinating the provision of data in collaboration with colleagues within Planning as well as across the PS and in the Faculties.
+We take the formal record of the meetings and manage the process of follow-up and review.